 E.MA graduate 1998/1999 – firstname.lastname@example.org

-Véronique currently works as an indecent human rights consultant.
+Véronique currently works as an independent human rights consultant.
 She was previously the head of the advocacy department of a large child rights organisation, SOS Children’s Villages International.
 She also worked on governance and corruption issues in Africa and the Middle East for Transparency International, the coalition against corruption; on more general human rights issues with the Council of Europe and on election observation with the OSCE.

 Michael Merrigan, Vice President of E.MAlumni